djvill/APLS/doc/layer-reference/attribute-typology.md

 On the _participants_ page, the `Neighborhood`, `Education`, and `Speaker type` columns all have option codes;
 if you hover over an option code, a tooltip will pop up with the option description.
-On a transcript's or participant's attribute page, attributes with option codes and descriptions are displayed as `<code> (<description>)` in the right-hand column.
+On a transcript's or participant's attributes page, attributes with option codes and descriptions are displayed as `<code> (<description>)` in the right-hand column.
 If you export attributes to CSV (either on their own or in search matches), the file will contain the option codes, not the option descriptions.